Behind the Screen

 Behind the Screen is a 1916 American silent short comedy film written by, directed by, and starring Charlie Chaplin, and also starring Eric Campbell and Edna Purviance.
+Much of the film is slapstick comedy involving Chaplin manhandling large props, mishandling the control to a trap door, and engaging in a raucous pie-throwing fight which spills over into another studio where a period drama is being shot.
+In one scene Chaplin deftly carries 11 chairs over his back in his left hand and lifts a piano in his right hand.

 The film is in the public domain.

 Plot

-The film takes place in a silent movie studio.
-Charlie Chaplin plays stagehand named David who has an enormous supervisor named Goliath (Eric Campbell).
+In a silent movie studio, a stagehand named David has an enormous supervisor named Goliath.
 David is overworked but is still labelled as a loafer by the lazy Goliath and his supervisor.
-A country girl (Edna Purviance) arrives at the studio in hopes of becoming an actress, but is quickly turned away by Goliath.
+A country girl arrives at the studio in hopes of becoming an actress, but is quickly turned away by Goliath.
 Most of the other stagehands go on wildcat strike to protest their sleep being interrupted during their lunch break.
 Only David and Goliath remain on the job.
 The girl returns and stealthily dresses in one of the striking stagehand's work clothes.
 Disguised as a man, she gets a job as a stagehand too.
 David discovers that the new stagehand is actually a female.
 When he gives her a series of quick kisses, the action is seen by Goliath who makes effeminate gestures at David.
 Edna overhears the strikers' plans to blow up the studio with dynamite and helps thwart their villainous plot.

-Much of the film is slapstick comedy involving Chaplin manhandling large props, mishandling the control to a trap door, and engaging in a raucous pie-throwing fight which spills over into another studio where a period drama is being shot.
-In one scene Chaplin deftly carries 11 chairs over his back in his left hand and lifts a piano in his right hand.